 BURDEN OF PROOF

 In a civil case, it is the plaintiff’s responsibility to prove that they were injured by the defendant in order to recover damages.
-In civil court, the standard requires that liability must be proven by a preponderance of evidence, which means the greater weight or more convincing evidence.
-For instance, the plaintiff needs to prove that the defendant was more than 50% at fault for the injury.
+In civil court, the standard requires that liability must be proven by a preponderance of evidence, which means the greater weight of the evidence, or, 51%.
+For instance, the plaintiff proves a case by persuading a jury that the great weight of the evidence presented demonstrates that the defendant breached a duty of care and caused injuries or damages.

 Sadly, there are many ways in which people interact and cause injury to each other.
 We are experienced in many areas of Personal Injury and have been in business fighting for the rights of New Mexicans for over sixty years.
 We are here for you!
 Please call for a free consultation: 505.982.5380